BlockDevsUnited/Whitepaper/README.md

 To apply as an organizer for Blockchain Developers United, individuals are expected to commit to hosting a meetup at least once a month.
 Each meetup community may determine aspects of its own

-## Meetups

 Meetups are classified by difficulty: Beginner, Intermediate, and Advanced.
 A typical BDU meetup consists of an introductory presentation followed by a 1-2 hour long tutorial.

 The ideal tutorial is clear, straightforward, and demonstrates unambiguously a step by step approach to achieving an end result.
 All tutorials fall within this basic framework: